 Myopia is a highly significant problem due to its high prevalence and contribution to visual morbidity.
-Generally, myopia initially occurs in school-age children, and as the eye continues to grow throughout childhood, the condition typically progresses until the age of 20.
+Generally, myopia initially occurs in school-age children and, as the eye continues to grow throughout childhood, the condition typically progresses until the age of 20.
 However, myopia can also be a significant problem in adulthood due to visual stress or various health conditions such as diabetes mellitus.

 In order to obtain clear vision, the eye must accurately focus an image in space on the retina.
-Focusing power of the cornea and the length of the eye represent main ocular determinants of refraction.
+The focusing power of the cornea and the length of the eye represent the main ocular determinants of refraction.
 Refractive error is commonly measured in diopters (D), and a minus sign is a designation of myopia.
 Mild myopia ranges from 0 D to -1.5 D, moderate from -1.5 D to -6.0 D, whereas high myopia has -6.0 D or more.

 Both environmental and genetic factors are implicated in the onset and progression of myopia.
-Twin studies represent the strongest conclusive evidence that myopia is inherited, since background contributions are diminished.
+Twin studies represent the strongest conclusive evidence that myopia is inherited since background contributions are diminished.
 Research has shown that having one or two nearsighted parents is a significant risk factor for the development of the condition.
 Furthermore, myopia can occur in association with a large number of genetic syndromes.

 Epidemiology of the condition

-In the United States, nearsightedness affects almost 30 percent of the population.
+In the United States, nearsightedness affects almost 30% of the population.
 In Americans between the ages of 12 and 54, it has been demonstrated that myopia affects African Americans less than Caucasians.
 Recent studies have shown that Asians have the highest prevalence of disease (18.5%), followed by Hispanics (13.2%).
 Conversely, Caucasians had the lowest prevalence of myopia (4.4%), which did not significantly differ from African Americans (6.6%).